-Listed below are dual language picture books in Indigenous languages and English.
+Listed below are dual and multi-lingual picture books in Indigenous languages.

 Black Bear Red Fox: Colours in Cree, by Julie Flett

 A book demonstrating colors in English as well as in Cree, along with the pronunciation.
 Julie Flett is a Cree-Metis author, illustrator, and artist.
 She has received many awards including the 2017 Governor General’s Award for Children’s Literature.

 Nipêhon: I Wait, by Caitlin Dale Nicholson with Leona Morin-Neilson

 A young child, her grandmother and mother are going out to pick wild yarrow.
 As Grandmother gets ready, the child and her mom wait.
 Grandmother leads the way to the field of blossoms, where they can finally start to pick … only now they have to wait for Mom!
 The simple story, written in Cree and English and accompanied by rich acrylic illustrations, shows the patience, love and humor involved as three generations accommodate one another on a family outing.
 Text is in Cree (Romanized and syllabic characters) and English.